ldastey-dev/ai-cerberus/README.md

 ## Features

-- **Simple**: Simple services designed to abstract the complexity of complex LLM technologies.
+- **Simple**: Simple services designed to abstract the complexity of complex LLM guardrail technologies providing a simplified wrapper service to engage with.
-- **Secure your input**: Scans input payloads through a series of complex scanners returning a risk rating against the following criteria so you can decide how best to proceed.
+- **Secures your input**: Scans input payloads through a series of complex scanners returning a risk rating against the following criteria so you can decide how best to proceed.
 Scanner included are:
-  - Anonymity: Is there PII or other sensitive information in the payload (e.g banking details).
-[Anonymisation Scanner](https://llm-guard.com/input_scanners/anonymize/)
+  - [Anonymity](https://llm-guard.com/input_scanners/anonymize/): Is there PII or other sensitive information in the payload (e.g banking details).
-  - Toxicity: Are there signs of toxic language in the payload.
-[Toxicity Scanner](https://llm-guard.com/input_scanners/toxicity/)
+  - [Toxicity](https://llm-guard.com/input_scanners/toxicity/): Are there signs of toxic language in the payload.
-  - Token overload: Is the payload beyond the acceptable token threshold (approx. 4 characters per token) which can lead to a DOS attack on the AI service.
-[Token Limit](https://llm-guard.com/input_scanners/token_limit/)
+  - [Token overload](https://llm-guard.com/input_scanners/token_limit/): Is the payload beyond the acceptable token threshold (approx. 4 characters per token) which can lead to a DOS attack on the AI service.
-  - Prompt Injection: Is there attempted prompt injection in the payload.
-[Prompt Injection Scanner](https://llm-guard.com/input_scanners/prompt_injection/)
+  - [Prompt Injection](https://llm-guard.com/input_scanners/prompt_injection/): Is there attempted prompt injection in the payload.
-  - Gibberish: Is the input nonsensical.
-[Gibberish Scanner](https://llm-guard.com/input_scanners/gibberish/)
+  - [Gibberish](https://llm-guard.com/input_scanners/gibberish/): Is the input nonsensical.
+- **Assesses your generated output**: Inspects the output of your Generative model and assesses it against prompt request providing a relevance scoring.
+  - [Relevance](https://llm-guard.com/output_scanners/relevance/): Is the generated output relevant to the prompt.

 ## Installation